BtQuentin/QuickNetStats/readme.md

 - Fork the repository and create your branch;
 - Make your changes with clear commit messages;
 - Open a pull request describing your changes.

+## Acknowledgments
+- The public IPV4 address is obtained thanks to [ipify API](https://www.ipify.org)

 ## Notes
 - The link quality is simply an rough estimate.
 A propper speedtest (e.g. `speedtest-cli`) will always be more accurate but it will take some time.
 This implementation wins on speed rather than accuracy.